-The body of the response, as a str.
+The body of the response, as a bytes.
 This will read in the entire app_iter if necessary.

+'''

 determine_charset()

 '''

 get_content()

 '''

 has_header(header)

+'''

+'''

-signed_cookie (name, data, secret=None, kwargs) Save a signed cookie with secret signature wsgi_response()
+signed_cookie (name, data, secret=None, kwargs)

+Save a signed cookie with secret signature

+'''

 Saves a signed cookie of the pickled data.
 All other keyword arguments that WebOb.set_cookie accepts are usable and passed to the WebOb set_cookie method after creating the signed cookie value.